History of PlayStation in Timeline

 July 2014: 100 Million PlayStation Units Sold

-In July 2014, Sony announced that the PlayStation 3, PlayStation 4, and PlayStation Vita had collectively sold 100 million units.
+In July 2014, Sony announced that PlayStation 3, PlayStation 4 and PlayStation Vita had sold a combined total of 100 million units.

 Sony Playstation 3 160GB System (Renewed)